grzegorznowak/lxd-pab/README.md

 ## Teaser

-In the final form this project will allow you to interact with your Plutus as easily as:
+This project allows you to interact with your Plutus as easily as:

 ```
 # 3rd Pioneer's cohort week 1 code given as an example